emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 == Description ==

 > E-MAILiT Share Buttons can be placed anywhere in your site and contain a searchable menu of every applicable service, with the most popular displayed by default.
-You can also show/hide the counter or even the button itself (using the Third-party Share Buttons instead) and set your own ''via @Twitter Username''.
+You can also show/hide the counter or even remove the button itself (using the Third-party Share Buttons instead) and set your own ''via @Twitter Username''.

 <a href="http://www.e-mailit.com">Share Buttons</a> (demo)